Section 14: Causality

 The role of charge conservation and information is to provide a conserved (guaranteed) pathway for asymmetric matter back to the symmetric energy state of light.
 The role of the gravitational charge ("location") in this process is the creation of a new, 4th dimension (time) in which charge conservation has meaning (the indefinite storage of charge through time until it is repaid - usually by matter-antimatter annihilations).
 The energy deficit of gravitation represents the "interest" on the temporal symmetry debt of matter, which is paid via the gravitational deceleration of the spatial expansion of the Cosmos.
 Space and the spatial entropy drive of light is gravitationally converted to, and funds, history and the temporal entropy drive of matter.

-energy, information, interaction, and the spacetime metric (law of
+ordering of energy, information, interaction, and the spacetime

 a) Special Relativity, including "Lorentz Invariance", the invariant "Interval", and the invariance of "velocity c", to regulate the interactions of the relative motions of matter with the absolute motion of light.
 Causality is a necessary but not sufficient condition for the conversion of free energy to bound energy.

 b) The one-way intrinsic, entropic motion of time as an ordering principle, including a gravitational field to create and sustain matter's time dimension (time is the active principle of gravity's "location" charge, and gravity is the spatial consequence of time's intrinsic motion); causality is one among several rationales for gravitation.